Non-profit organisation: How to set up and run yours in the UK

 Ongoing management is important

-Starting a non-profit is just the beginning – keeping it afloat is an ongoing process.
-Setting up regular assessment and evaluation frameworks can help to keep your non-profit on track.
+Starting a non-profit is just the beginning; keeping it afloat is an ongoing process.
+Regularly assessing and evaluating your work can help keep your non-profit on track.

 - Because non-profits have tighter finances than most businesses, you'll have to think creatively to attract the best talent (and keep them).
 You may also need volunteers to support you.